luketpickering/GiBUU-t2k-dev/dox/CLIOptions.md

   Command line options are split into two types, ones that affect the whole parsing, and ones that affect only the next file or group of files.

+  Any of these arguments can be placed inside a space and newline separated ascii file which can then be passed to `GiBUUToStdHep` by the `-@` argument.

 ## Whole parsing options

   * `(-s|--long-form) <Option Type {default value}> [Required or not]`: Example of an option described by this documentation.